elastic/support-diagnostics/README.md

 ##### The Config Directory

-All configuration used by the utility is located the config _/config_ under the folder created when the diagnostic utility was unzipped.
+All configuration used by the utility is located on the  `/config` under the folder created when the diagnostic utility was unzipped.
 These can be modified to change some behaviors in the diagnostic utility.

-The \*-rest.yml files all contain queries that executed against the cluster being diagnosed.
-They are versioned, the the Elasticsearch calls have additional modifiers that can be used to further customize the retrievals.
-The diags.yml file has generalized configuration information, and scrub.yml can be used to drive the sanitization function.
+The `*-rest.yml` files all contain queries that are executed against the cluster being diagnosed.
+They are versioned and the Elasticsearch calls have additional modifiers that can be used to further customize the retrievals.
+The `diags.yml` file has generalized configuration information and `scrub.yml` can be used to drive the sanitization (scrub) function.

 ##### Removing Or Modifying Calls